-The first is how prices are displayed in relation to tax within the control panel and invoices.
-The second is whether taxes are displayed as a single line item or broken down in cart and checkout, as well as on the order and invoices.
+Tax display settings determine how prices are displayed in relation to tax within the control panel and invoices, and whether taxes are displayed as a single line item or broken down in cart and checkout, as well as on the order and invoices.

-For more information on how to configure tax display settings for prices displayed on product listing pages, product detail pages, cart, and checkout see Manual Tax Setup.
+For more information on how to configure tax display settings for prices displayed on product listing pages, product detail pages, cart, and checkout see Basic Tax Setup.

 This setting manages how pricing is displayed within the control panel.
 You can show line-items and subtotals including or excluding tax.

 Prices on invoices

 This setting manages how pricing is shown on the storefront order details page and the emailed and printed order invoice.
 You can show line-items and subtotals including or excluding tax, or you can select to use tax zone display settings.
 This option allows line-items and subtotals to be displayed according to the tax zone that the customer's shipping address falls under, and requires Basic Tax Setup.